Nights of Lights 2017-18

 Free Park & Ride Shuttle on Busiest Nights

-Every Saturday in December 2016, The City of St. Augustine provides a free park and ride shuttle service downtown for visitors who have come to see the lights.
+The City of St. Augustine provides a free park and ride shuttle service during the busiest dates downtown for visitors who have come to see the lights.
 The shuttle operates from 1 p.m. to 11:00 p.m. with pick-ups approximately every 20 minutes.

-The shuttle brings visitors to the Visitor Information Center at 10 S. Castillo Drive from three locations north of the city:
+The shuttle brings visitors to the Visitor Information Center at 10 S. Castillo Drive from two locations north of the city:

 • St. Johns County Health Department, 200 San Sebastian View